 Deighton Gates Primary School has a defined catchment area which is attached as a map on our website and at the end of this policy as appendix 1.

 You can apply for any school but if you live in the catchment area for Deighton Gates Primary School, your application will receive a higher priority than applicants who live outside of the catchment area.
 Living in the catchment area does not guarantee a place at the school.

 If you don't live in Leeds

 Waiting lists will also be held for each year group for applications outside of the admissions round.
-All waiting lists will be held in criteria order of the admission policy and will close at the end of the academic year (July 2019).
-All waiting lists will be ranked when new applicants have been added ahead of any allocations being made.
+All waiting lists will be held in criteria order of the admission policy and will close at the end of the academic year (July 2021).
+Each time a child is added, the list is ranked again in line with the published oversubscription criteria in this policy.

 Temporary School Site